Frequently Asked Questions

 For competitive admission, GPA should be at least a 3.0, and GRE scores should be at or above the 20th percentile.

-Applicants who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores regardless of residency.
+International applicants attending school on a visa who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores .
 Minimum acceptable scores for the TOEFL are 79 on the internet-based test and 550 on the paper test.
 The minimum acceptable IELTS score is 6.5.
 This test is waived only for graduates of U.S. universities or universities in countries in which the native language is English.
 The TTUHSC’s institution code for the TOEFL is 6851.
 TOEFL and IELTS scores are valid for only 2 years.

 Requirements for International Applicants may be found on the SHP website.